kawaicheung/book-on-naming-things/manuscript/Part_Introduction.md

 # Introduction

 This is a book about how to name constructs in code better.
 It is _not_ a book about writing perfect, pristine code itself.
-In fact, most of the examples in this book involve code that is far less than perfect -- realistic code you've probably written yourself or inherited from others.
+In fact, most of the examples in this book show code that is far less than perfect -- realistic code you've probably written yourself or inherited from others.

+Through renaming classes, methods, and properties of imperfect code, you'll see how we can improve upon it immediately.
+I believe iteratively improving names over time, much like iteratively refactoring code over time, is the only practical way to maintain a viable codebase.

+While this book is specifically dedicated to naming, naturally, other programming concepts will occasionally surface.
+For instance, naming properties in a bloated class in a certain way might expose an opportunity to create a new class.
+Or, naming a method accurately (if in an ugly way) might reveal that the method is doing too much.
+Sprinkled throughout this book are other programming principles, but all through the lens of naming things.

 ## Why does naming matter?